Instruction to authors BEBM

 The body of a paper should start with a short introduction followed by the sections:

-Statistical processing.
-At the end of the MATERIALS AND METHODS section, the methods of statistical data processing should be specified, and the format of summarized data should be indicated (m±SE, m±SEM, Me (Q1; Q3), etc.).
+Statistics.
+At the end of the M&M section, the methods of statistical data processing should be specified, and the format of summarized data should be indicated (m±SE, m±SEM, Me (Q1; Q3), etc.).
 The statistical software and its version, which had been used in the study, should be also given (SPPS Statistics, Statistica, MatLab, etc.).
 The authors should describe the statistical tests employed to assess the significance of the presented data with due account for the design of the study.
 The statistical methods should be substantiated and correctly used.
 The significance levels must be specified (for instance, p<0.05).

 Figures.
 No more than 3 figures can be supplied.
 Each figure should consist of no more than 6 fragments.
 The figures should be clear and easily reproducible; the plots and curves are marked with Arabic numerals.
 Each figure is supplemented with numbers and inscriptions, which should appear in figure space.